-Diane Lees was appointed Chair of the University’s Board of Governors with effect from 1 August 2018, having been an Independent Member of the Board since August 2014.
+Diane Lees was appointed Chair of the University’s Board of Governors and became Pro-Chancellor with effect from 1 August 2018, having been an Independent Member of the Board since August 2014.

-Diane also chairs the University’s Nominations Committee and Financial Sustainability Working Group; and is a member of its Remuneration Committee.
+Diane also chairs the University’s Nominations Committee and is a member of its Remuneration Committee.

 Zoe is a University of Lincoln alumna and a business owner in the city.
 Since 2010 Zoe has co-directed the multi award winning digital media agency Epix Media and in this time has passionately supported the business community by being involved in events and initiatives on both a local and national level, from running networking events to being integral in the development of a UK-wide youth engagement scheme for the Federation of Small Businesses.